This post may contain affiliate links. Read our disclosure policy.

 Move over, pumpkin pie.
 There’s a new kid in town.

 I came across this old recipe in my favorite cookbook and it immediately caught my eye.
 Apple butter is fantastically delicious to bake with (hello there, sweet rolls!)
 It’s genius, but it only makes sense.
 Pumpkin puree is slightly similar in texture to apple butter, so why not switch out the two and create a new flavor of pie?

-I really wasn’t sure how this simple pie was going to turn out, but once I sliced in to this softly textured pie I realized how the ingredients were so similar to pumpkin pie.
-Switch out the pumpkin puree, add apple butter instead and you have a pie that has the texture similar to pumpkin, but full of cinnamony sweet apple flavor.
+I really wasn’t sure how this simple pie recipe was going to turn out, but once I sliced into the custard-like pie, I realized how the ingredients were so similar to pumpkin pie.
+Switch out the pumpkin puree, add apple butter instead and you have a pie that is full of cinnamony sweet apple flavor.

 I’ll admit.
 I’m head over heels for that layered look.
-This may not happen every time you make apple butter pie, again because of the difference in apple butters and the fat content of the milk you use.
-It’s always a surprise slicing into this pie and seeing the beauty it baked up to be.
+This may not happen every time you make it, again, because of the difference in apple butters and the fat content of the milk you use.
+It’s always a surprise slicing into this pie and seeing the beauty it bakes up to be.